Skip to content

 What's in a Cycle?

-It's also important to note that when a LiFePO4 battery spec quotes cycles, that's full capacity usage, it's easiest to explain if I give you an example, first the power sum, P=I*V (Watts=Amps*Volts) a 100Ah battery at a nominal 12.8v results in 1280Wh (Watt hours) capacity, so 1280Wh must be taken out of the battery for it to count as one cycle, it does not have to be in one hit, it can be gradual and even topped up in between, so if you have 1280Wh battery for let's say a remote CCTV camera and it uses 144Wh in 24 hours, and your solar tops it back up to a full state of charge every morning, that's going to take 8 and a half days of usage to count as one cycle, so this battery has the potential to provide full capacity in this role for many decades before it drops to 80% of its new capacity, thus providing 1024Wh for many more years.
+It's also important to note that when a LiFePO4 battery spec quotes cycles, that's full capacity usage, it's easiest to explain if I give you an example, first the power sum, P=I*V (Watts=Amps*Volts), and because we are talking about available capacity, those Watts are available as Watt hours because we base it as Watts used for one hour, so a 100Ah battery at a nominal 12.8v results in 1280Wh capacity, therefore 1280Wh must be taken out of the battery for it to count as one cycle, it does not have to be in one hit, it can be gradual and even topped up in between.

 Voltages

-There's one more advantage of Lithium, Lead Acid batteries have a constant discharge drop curve, the voltage gets less and less as the battery is used, Lithium cells drop a little bit once full charging ceases at 14.6v down to 13.5v to 13.8v and there it mostly sits providing a stable constant average of 13v until the battery is almost at depletion (80-90%) where it will then quickly decline to about 10.5v and the BMS would disconnect the batteries, this makes them perfect for critical functions, especially in things like emergency lighting systems.
+There's one more advantage of Lithium which I kind of touched on above, Lead Acid batteries have a constant voltage drop discharge curve, the voltage gets less and less as the battery is used, Lithium cells like LFP drop a little bit once full charging ceases at 14.6v down to 13.5v to 13.8v and there it mostly sits providing a stable constant average of 13v until the battery is almost at depletion (80-90%) where it will then quickly decline to about 10.5v and the BMS would disconnect the batteries, this makes them perfect for critical functions, especially in things like emergency lighting systems.

 Concluding